zz9tf/instaclone/README.md

         hello: String
     }
     `;
-    // With ! we will requir the particular field doesn't return null.
+    // With ! this token will require the particular field doesn't return null.

     // A map of functions which return data for the schema. const resolvers = {